Reed-CompBio/spras/docs/tutorial/intermediate.rst

 ``pathway.txt`` files generated from the previously executed algorithms on the egfr dataset are reused.

-2. Running the ml analysis
+2. Running the ML analysis

 SPRAS aggregates all the reconstructed subnetworks produced across the specified algorithms for a given dataset.
 SPRAS then performs machine